gerkenv/notes/git.md

 `git --version` - shows the installed version of the Git.

 ##### configurutaion
+`git config --list` - shows the complete configuration. \
+`git config --edit` - opens an editor to change the configuration. \
 `git config --global user.name "[name]"` - sets an author's `name` for your commits. \
 `git config --global user.email "[email]"` - sets an author's `email` for your commits.